MUDAL/Self-driving-Toy-Car/README.md

 Basic toy car project for a young relative.

 Initially developed firmware using an STM8S105 board (code worked) but the chip got fried due to some power issues.
-Decided to use a TI TM4C123 I had lying around.
-Developed the code using the TivaWare library and everything worked well until the USB port got damaged and for some reason, the board doesn't seem to work under external power.
+I decided to use a TI TM4C123 as a replacement.
+I developed the code using the TivaWare library and everything worked well until the USB port got damaged.

-The STM8 and TM4C123 codes are in the Deprecated folder as they won't be used for the final prototype.
+The STM8 and TM4C123 codes are in the Deprecated folder.
 The TM4C123 code was developed in Keil uVision 4 using an existing Tivaware project (called blinky) as a
 template.
 All application codes can be found in **main.c**.